DFS Strategy: Following Trends & Analyzing Statistics

-Cabrera has a slightly better batting average: .361 versus .331.
+Cabrera has a slightly better batting average: .361

-- Cabrera’s salary is $4800.
-He’s playing against Cleveland.
+Cabrera’s salary is $4800.
+He’s playing against

-- Bryce Harper’s salary is $4600.
+Bryce Harper’s salary is $4600.
 He’s playing against

 little bit more, so it’s hard to make a decision based purely on

 But since Cabrera is playing against the weaker pitcher, he’s

 Players Don’t Become Due